taishiwalden/taishiwalden.com/src/posts/about.md

 # Hi I'm Taishi 🐨

-I have a passion for project management, digital product design, and software development.
-My skills are wide ranging, spanning across multiple creative and technical disciplines.
-I absorb information like a sponge and I am in constant pursuit of skills that can help me develop into a well rounded professional.
+I am passionate about project management, digital product design, and software development.
+My skills are wide-ranging, spanning multiple creative and technical disciplines.
+I absorb information like a sponge and am constantly pursuing abilities that can help me develop into a well-rounded professional.

 ---